 After implementing the DES algorithm, one can test the algorithm by using GitHub recurrence relation.

-I hope you have found this module beneficial.
+I hope you have found the What is DES Algorithm module beneficial.
 For more interesting modules like this, you can refer to our website.